SPECIES SPECIFIC PAGES

 If a member chooses to complete their QA training using the YQCA site or at another county training, certification of the completed training must be submitted to the Jackson County Extension Office no later than June 1st.

-Market Beef & Dairy Steer Weigh-In: Market Steer, Market Heifer, and Dairy Steer Weigh-in will be Saturday, January 11th, 2025 at the Jackson County Fairgrounds from 9:00-11:00 AM.
+Market Beef & Dairy Steer Weigh-In: Market Steer, Market Heifer, and Dairy Steer Weigh-in will be Saturday, January 10th, 2026 at the Jackson County Fairgrounds from 10:00 AM-12:00 PM.

 PLEASE READ THESE IMPORTANT NOTES: